-A lease takeover (legally defined as a Lease Assignment under NY Real Property Law § 226-b) is when the current tenant transfers all their lease rights and obligations to a new tenant.
+A lease takeover — a lease assignment under NY Real Property Law § 226-b(1) — is when the current tenant transfers all of their lease rights and obligations to a new tenant, with the landlord's consent.
 The new tenant "steps into the shoes" of the original tenant and takes over responsibility for rent.

 Subletting